matthewfcarlson/matthewfcarlson.github.io/content/projects/_magic-mechanical-kb/index.md

 **This represents my own work and opinion _and is _in _no__ way something_ that is endorsed/supported/affiliated with Apple*

-After giving it some thought, I cannot release the schematic for the keyboard or connector.
+However, after giving it some thought, I cannot release the schematic for the keyboard or connector.
 I think just putting this write-up is a bit risky so it will focus on the process rather than the actual device itself.

 Hopefully, that's enough legalese to cover my butt 🤞 :heart: